AlexanderKub/chirp-unity-plugin/README.md

 Plugin source code for iOS it's just Objective-C++ files in Plugins folder, you don't need to build it.

-Plugin source code for Android it's Gradle project.For a correct build you must place `chirpsdk-release.sdk` to `unitychirpio/libs` and build `unitychirpio` module by Gradle.
+Plugin source code for Android it's Gradle project.For a correct build you must place `chirpsdk-release.aar` to `unitychirpio/libs` and build `unitychirpio` module by Gradle.

 ----